merchisdk/sdk/docs/_python/configuration.md

 content_markdown: |-
     The python SDK requires some configuration before use.

+    The rest of this documentation assumes that you have already configured the SDK according to the instructions in this section.

     The request class must be subclassed.
 In the subclass, set up the `server` and `host` values.
 You can optionally also provide a `session_token` cookie, if the request should be authenticated as a specific user.
 The entity class's request class must then be set to the new subclass.
 The following example demonstrates:
 left_code_blocks:
   - code_block: |-